Cursed

 The plot follows many of the story beats from Drag Me To Hell.
 I think what didn’t work for me is that the story lacked cohesion and a solid story structure.
 The first few chapters were interesting, but I found myself feeling worn down with scene after scene after scene of the ghost appearing with very little lasting impact.
 Many of the scenes would be fantastic in any story, but no one scene was given any time to sink in and crawl under my skin.
 These scenes were more like stringing together jump scares, the way they would appear in cinema.

 The use of an Asian ghost was also a bummer.
 The ghost is aggressive and constant, grinning and banging on doors, the complete opposite of the way that Onryo are typically portrayed.
 Asian horror is quiet.
 There is no mystery and no substance to this ghost.
-The most lore you get is, I quote, “She got it from Asia or something.”
+The most lore you get about the box is, I quote, “She got it from Asia or something.”

 An interesting premise that unfortunately felt underdeveloped, a sad miss for me.
 I think there is some promise in Kenny’s writing; she can write a good scary scene, and that’s a start.